-In conformity with the general mission of the Research Center for Ars Vivendi, the four goals of the journal are: (1) to promote exchange among scholars worldwide interested in issues relating to disability, aging, disease and difference; (2) to disseminate information concerning the life, hopes and needs of persons with chronic or terminal disease; (3) to provide a vehicle for these persons and the associations which represent them to make their voices heard and (4) to encourage young scholars to actively participate in this new type of research concerning various forms of living and survival.
+In conformity with the general mission of the Institute of Ars Vivendi, the four goals of the journal are: (1) to promote exchange among scholars worldwide interested in issues relating to disability, aging, disease and difference; (2) to disseminate information concerning the life, hopes and needs of persons with chronic or terminal disease; (3) to provide a vehicle for these persons and the associations which represent them to make their voices heard and (4) to encourage young scholars to actively participate in this new type of research concerning various forms of living and survival.

 In agreement with the general philosophy of Ars Vivendi, the ambition of this journal is to become a forum where not only academics, but also health care workers, patients, their families and the associations that support them can be heard and exchange.
 We also aim to reach beyond them to a wider audience that includes political deciders and the general public.